BadgerHobbs/Dave/README.md

 For basic usage of DAVE, the only configuration required is for you to provide your OpenAI API key within the page url `apiKey` parameter.

 e.g. `?apiKey=sk-SsMzb...z07l`

+Currently DAVE does not store the conversation history for repeat/chained chats, though this may be added in future.

 ## Advanced Configuration